evanshortiss/hype.js/README.md

 hype.js
 =======

-Client-side JavaScript library to consume the Hype Machine JSON API.
+Client-side JavaScript library to consume The Hype Machine feeds.

 ## Hype Machine API
 Initially I used the Hype Machine JSON API to create this module.
 The issue